0xashrk/openapi-snapshot/openapi_snapshot_tool.md

 - If `--out` is used, write atomically:
   - write to temp file in same directory
   - rename to final path
+- Output directories are created automatically if missing.

 ---